hazelcast/hazelcast-jet/site/website/blog/2020-10-20-jet-kafka-benchmark.md

 Our event stream simulator uses 12 threads to send 6,000,000 stock trade events per second to a Kafka topic with 24 partitions and a replication factor of 3\.
-The events are about 50,000 different "stock tickers", which are the keys we use for processing.
-The message describing an event that we send to Kafka is very small, including just the timestamp, 5-char ticker, price and quantity.
+The events refer to 50,000 different "stock tickers", which are the keys we use for processing.
+The message describing an event that we send to Kafka is very small: just the timestamp, 5-char ticker, price and quantity.
 It comes to about 30 bytes.

-We leave Kafka's fsync settings at the default, which means there's no guarantee the data will be fsync'ed to the SSD before getting the message acknowledgment.

 Our stream processing pipeline measures the mean number of trades per second for each stock over the last 20 seconds, updated every 20